Enjoy hassle-free rides in Singapore when you purchase an EZ-Link card here.

 The EZ-Link costs S$12 when purchased from a TransitLink Ticket Office or a Passenger Service Center.
 That is S$5 for the card and S$7 for the preloaded amount.
 If you buy from a 7-Eleven store, the EZ-Link will set you back S$10, with half of the price already loaded to the card.

 However, if you book online using WAUG, you can get your Singapore EZ-Link pass at a discounted rate!
-As of writing, it sells for around S$9, which is equivalent to $6.64, ₱338, HK$51, or NT$198.
-A total of S$5 is already preloaded on the card.
+As of writing, it sells for only S$10 (with a preloaded amount of S$5).

-To book your EZ-Link card from WAUG, follow these steps:
+To book your EZ-Link card on WAUG, follow these steps:

 - Download WAUG here and create an account using your email address, Facebook, or Google account.